 In my last post, I was complaining about the bout of hot weather which we have had recently in Zurich.
 It seems that the weather has now turned too soon and summer has somehow disappeared as quickly as it had arrived.
 For all of my complaining, I miss those breezeless afternoons spent on the balcony, lazing about with a good book or magazine.
 But the return of cooler weather has meant a return

 An impressive rhubarb tea cake with a custard layer baked in the centre of the cake.
 My parents used to sell a cake in their bakery which was made of two brioche-like sponges, sandwiched together with a thick, bright yellow custard and sprinkled on top with flaked almonds.
-This vanilla-rich cake was called a Bee-Sting, a funny name for a cake which I didn’t think much about as a child, preferring to concentrate my efforts on how many slices I could eat before my mum would put the remaining
+This vanilla-rich cake was called a Bee-Sting, a funny name for a cake which I didn’t think much about as a child, preferring to concentrate

 A delicious recipe for classic Lamingtons, perfect to serve on Australia Day or for a school bake sale.
 Happy Australia Day!
 Although lamingtons have an iconic status in Australia and are enjoyed throughout the year, it seems rather fitting to make lamingtons for Australia Day.
 Lamingtons are quite popular at bake sales, and anyone growing up in Australia will know of the lamington drives, a fundraising event (usually in schools) where lamingtons would be sold by the half dozen to raise money for charity.

 Growing up in Australia, I loved eating pikelets for afternoon tea.
 My earliest memory of pikelets was when I was in primary school, perhaps about 8 years old, when our teacher made pikelets one afternoon and cooked them on an electric frying pan, with eager little bodies “helping” her with various tasks like measuring, stirring, flipping.
 Being young children, we were often always quite hungry and cooking classes like these were always met